wimrijnders/V3DLib/Doc/BuildInstructions.md

 The API is still a moving target and keeps on breaking.
 Officially, I should be changing the major version continually, but with the project still in its infancy and having exactly two users (Update 2021027: three!), I consider this overkill.
-I up the minor version periodically as a compromise.
+I up the minor version instead as a compromise.

 I decided to go to `1.0.0` when the TODO list has been completely cleared.
 Don't hold your breath, though, it is still very much a moving target.